Mandeville Verdict is in....

 What would you find as a reasonable amount of justice?
 Would you sue for hospital bills, and time lost from work?
 Would you sue because your nose was almost cut off?
 Would you want justice within the full extent of the law?

-responding to a comment by thegodofthor
+comment by thegodofthor

 11.3.09 - 12:39 pm